 A fully adjustable harness to fit over whatever clothing layers you end up wearing.

 There’s more likely to be loose rock than at a climbing crag, so wearing a helmet is an even better idea.

 At least half a dozen slings, some screwgates and a few large nuts and hex’s will do to begin with for belays and protection.
 As you get more adventurous and things get harder, you’ll add to this.

 For winter you’ll need crampons to put on your crampon compatible boots, and an ice axe.
 You’ll also need the skills to use them.

-The Winter Skills channel on BMC TV can be a great resource on how to use mountaineering equipment and for other safety skills on the mountain.
+The Winter Skills playlist on BMC TV can be a great resource on how to use mountaineering equipment and for other safety skills on the mountain.

 The BMC Alpine Essentials DVD is a good introduction to mountaineering